-We work with UK higher education organisations to help them prevent staff-to-student sexual misconduct and harassment, and to support them to respond appropriately to such issues when they arise.
+We work directly with universities to help them prevent staff-to-student sexual misconduct, and to support them to respond appropriately to such issues when they arise.

 We are committed to:

 - UK-wide sexual misconduct policy implementation

 The 1752 Group is lobbying for robust and effective policy and procedures to be implemented across higher education nationally for the specific recording, reporting and prevention of sexual misconduct by academic staff and professional services employees.

 - Building research on sexual misconduct and exploitation in higher education